withastro/docs/src/pages/en/guides/content-collections.md

 ## Glossary

-We'll be using "schema," "collection," and "entry" throughout this guide.
-Let's define these terms:

 - **Schema:** the shape and type you expect your data to have.
 In this case, frontmatter data.
 - **Collection:** a set of data that share a common schema.
 In this case, a set of Markdown and MDX files.